Interallied Confederation

 Cior Language Academy

-Intensive, 2-week course that teaches English and French as a second language with STANAG testing in the end of the studies.
+Intensive, 2-week course that teaches English and French as a second language with STANAG testing at the end of the course.

 International Cyber Event